SlobodanNinkov/SlobodanNinkov/dragonos.md

-If the signal is strong enough to be decoded, t will start streaming pcap data.
+If the signal is strong enough to be decoded, it will start streaming pcap data.